benjaminhoffman/web-performance-optimizations/README.md

 ## Performance Optimization
-Below is a list of optimizations you can make as an engineer to improve the performance of your website.
-This list is not exhaustive and needs updating.
-Currently, it's simply used as a reminder to myself but in the future I hope to expand on it by including more details and instructions.
+Below is a list of optimizations you can implement to improve the performance of your website.
+This list is not exhaustive and needs (continual) updating.

+- `<link rel="preload">` -- add the `preload` value to your `link` elements to tell the browser to start fetching this resource earlier in the lifecycle of a page load.
+This will ensure that the resource is less likely to block the page's first render.
+Sources: [Blog post](https://www.smashingmagazine.com/2016/02/preload-what-is-it-good-for/), [MDN](https://developer.mozilla.org/en-US/docs/Web/HTML/Preloading_content), [Examples](https://medium.com/reloading/preload-prefetch-and-priorities-in-chrome-776165961bbf)

+  - `as` property -- (example: `<link="preload" href="something.js" as="script"`); using `as` allows the browser to prioritize the resource loading more accurately

+  - `<link rel="prefetch">` -- differs from `preload` in that it tells the browser to fetch a resource that will _probably_ be needed for next navigation.
+This means the resource will be fetched with extremely low priority because the main use case of `prefetch` is to speed up the _next_ page's navigation.

+  - `<link rel="subresource">` -- intended to work like `prefetch` in Chrome but doesn't support priority loading so all resources downloaded at fairly low priority

+- HTTP2 (H2 Server Push) -- the idea that we can avoid requesting a resource and instead push a resource from the server, since the server knows the browser will need them.
+When the client finally needs the resource, it's already there waiting.
+When used with service workers, this will cut out one full round trip to your server!
+Sources: [Chrome Dev Summit 2016](https://youtu.be/RWLzUnESylc?t=13m6s)

+  - **Caveat: not cache aware** -- the server doesn't have an idea about the state of your client, it will push the asset regardless of your browser's cache.

+  - **Caveat: lacks resource prioritization** -- the browser knows which resources are critical, and which can be deferred.
+H2SP does not have this optimization built in.

+  - **Caveats Solved** -- use service workers!
+With SW, the browser doesn't hit the server, the assets are served from the SW.
+This avoids opening a connection to your server.
+Because you did not open a connection, the server cannot push you resources you don't need.

 - Tree shaking
 - Minification